Find the nc cabin rental that's perfect for your next vacation in the Smoky Mountains

 Exit 74 (Cherokee), for Unto These Hills Drama and Harrah's Cherokee Casino

-Smoky Mountain driving tips & Travel Info
+Smoky Mountain back road driving tips

 Though we have some of the most beautiful scenic drives in the Smoky Mountains of North Carolina; Watch how the road unfolds in font of you.
 Mountain roads are commonly very curvy and not always marked by road signs.
-A hidden or unexpectedly sharp turn will catch you distracted; causing you to enter the turn at a high unsafe rate of speed or drifting into the oncoming lane possibly ending our vacation.
+A hidden or unexpectedly sharp turn will catch you distracted; causing you to enter the turn at an unsafe rate of speed or drifting into the oncoming lane possibly ending your vacation.
 Try taking turns behind the wheel and share the exhilaration of driving a curvy mountain road and the passenger seat where the serene beauty of the North Carolina Mountains will surround you.
 Another suggestion is to take advantage of the scenic overlook pull offs found along a few state and county roads.

-Mountain roads can appear intimidating at night.
+The back mountain roads can appear intimidating at night.
 The ambient light in the Smokey Mountains is almost nonexistent which makes our nights not just dark but black.
 Drop offs that only go a few feet can appear to go for miles at night and the fog common in the Smokey Mountains can hide turns.
 Street lights are very rare on Mountain roads.
 Road signs are only dimly illuminated by your vehicles head lights and landmarks are harder to see.

-Most of roads in the Smoky Mountains of NC follow the topography of the mountain they are on; which means they are often very curvy.
+Most roads in the Smoky Mountains of NC follow the topography of the mountain they are on; which means they are often very curvy.
 The state and county roads are generally marked by speed limit signs indicating the speed at which a local resident who knows the road may safely travel.
 The mountains are definitely not the place to speed.
 No, it is not a ticket that will be you biggest concern at higher than posted speeds; it is the sudden sharp turn or wild life darting across the road that are increasingly dangerous at high speeds.
 Never drive more than 20mph on a private mountain road whether paved or gravel.
 These roads are often more curvy and not marked by road signs.
 Try to maintain a consistent controllable safe speed when driving up a gravel Smokey Mountain road.
 Take a lesson from the turtle who won the race; slow and steady climbs the mountain.